Sports and Children with Special Needs

 is healthy enough to play the desired sport.
 Also make sure that the coach understands

 your child's disability.
-He or she needs to know how it might affect the way your
+They need to know how it might affect the way your child

-child plays or takes instruction.
-The coach needs to know how to correctly talk and
+plays or takes instruction.
+The coach needs to know how to correctly talk and work

-work with your child to make sports participation the positive, safe, and healthy
+with your child to make sports participation the positive, safe, and healthy experience